spacetelescope/acstools/doc/source/calacs.rst

 PIXVALUE in FITS File
 =====================

-CALACS uses HSTIO that utilizes ``PIXVALUE`` keyword to represent a data extension with constant value.
+CALACS uses HSTIO, which utilizes the ``PIXVALUE`` keyword to represent a data extension with a constant value.
 However, this is not a standard FITS behavior and is not recognized by ``astropy.io.fits``.
 While you should not encounter errors or warnings, constant value data extensions may exhibit unexpected behavior when reading, writing, or manipulating them with ``astropy.io.fits``.
-Therefore, if issues such as these arise, we recommend use of
-``stsci.tools.stpyfits``, which is distributed as part of ``stsci_python``, instead of `astropy.io.fits` when working with CALACS products.
+Therefore, if issues such as these arise, we recommend use of ``stsci.tools.stpyfits``, which is distributed as part of ``stsci_python``, instead of `astropy.io.fits` when working with CALACS products.
 To use ``stpyfits`` in Python::